jjdeprisco/JDRenderEngine/README.md

 Watch the intro video here:
 https://youtu.be/zD9IgoFOWsg

 Download the TOX and WAV file first so you can run the examples.
-Then move on with your own content.
+You will need the demo WAV file to get started, otherwise you will get an error on the audio file CHOP and the example won't line up.
+Once you've watched the example a few times, then move on with your own content.

 A "Scene" is any separate piece of content that you want to appear at a specific time.
 A single Scene can of course contain many different objects, like generative content, stills, etc. If you want to transition from one static piece of content to another, you can do that as well.
 A Scene can hold your intro title slide, your outro credits, or a black out screen.
 It's up to you.